martinsbalodis/web-scraper-chrome-extension/docs/Selectors/Element attribute selector.md

 # Element attribute selector
 Element attribute selector can extract an attributes value of an HTML element.
-For example you could use this selector to extract title title attribute from this link: `<a href="#" title="my title">link<a>`.
+For example you could use this selector to extract title attribute from this link: `<a href="#" title="my title">link<a>`.

 ## Configuration options